lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

 This will filter the table down to 10 images.

 **5. Display multiple images.**
-To display up to six images side-by-side, click on the icon displaying six little boxes above the single image (A in Figure 1).
+To display up to eight images side-by-side, click on the icon displaying six little boxes above the single image (A in Figure 1).

 .. figure:: images/portal-105-1-2.png
     :name: portal-105-1-2